-What this rule says is that at least two of the strings in the set (a,b,c) must be present on the file, no matter which.
+What this rule says is that at least two of the strings in the set (\$a,\$b,\$c) must be present in the file, no matter which.
 Of course, when using this operator, the number before the of keyword must be equal to or less than the number of strings in the set.